 Success Magazine published an article about Harrison Fisher’s girls in 1908 that fanned the flames of their popularity.
 “Since Charles Dana Gibson has given up his pen and in work for oil paintings, Mr. Fisher has become his natural and popular successor.”

 What Harrison Fisher created was an illusion of an ideal that didn’t exist in real life but were media-ready.
 What he did is not unlike what we do today with an app that changes a photo to make it ‘social media-ready.’

 The jawline is a steeper angle than found in the human anatomy.
 Other characteristics include wide-spaced eyes and short noses.
 “His illustrations are a kinder, softer representation of substance.”
-(Harrison Fisher and the American Beauty).
 He was a master of watercolor and used this medium to his advantage to create this illusion.

 The World’s Greatest Artist

-During the 1920s, Cosmopolitan Magazine called him ‘The World’s Greatest Artist’ described his work
+During the 1920s, Cosmopolitan Magazine called him ‘The World’s Greatest Artist’ and described his work:

 “There is an underlying ideal that dominates his paintings.
 His ideal type has come to be regarded as the type of American beauty: girls, young with the youth of a new country, strong with the vitality of buoyant good health, fresh with clear-eyed brightness, athletic, cheerful, sympathetic, and beautiful.
 ‘The American Girl’ is practical, adventuresome, active, and above all, attractive.
 No one can portray more of this attractiveness than Harrison Fisher.”

 The man who was surrounded by beautiful women claimed he was too busy to marry.
 He was a bachelor when he died on January 19, 1934.
 His estate of more than $250,000 was left to his companion and secretary, Kate Clements.
 George M. Cohan delivered the eulogy at his funeral.